jlevy/frontmatter-format/README.md

   any given file, it generally doesn't break existing tools.
   Almost every language has a style for which frontmatter works as a comment.

-- **Auto-detecting parses:** here is a relatively unique prefix that indicates that metadata is present.
+- **Auto-detectable format:** Frontmatter and its format can be recognized by the first few bytes of the file.
-  That means it's possible to auto-detect metadata as well as the style of the metadata, so the delimiters and prefixes are parsed correctly.
+  That means it's possible to detect metadata and parse it automatically.

-- **Metadata is optional:** A file without metadata can be read with the same tools.
+- **Metadata is optional:** Files with or without metadata can be read with the same tools.
-  So it's easy to roll out metadata into files gracefully, without breaking any existing tooling.
+  So it's easy to roll out metadata into files gracefully, as needed file by file.

+- **YAML syntax:** JSON, YAML, XML, and TOML are all used for metadata in some situatiohns.
+  YAML is the best choice here because it is already in widespread use with Markdown, is a superset of JSON (in case an application wishes to use pure JSON), and is easy to read and edit manually.

 ## Format Definition